Christina Eilers

 Sam Christian

-Sam is a junior undergraduate student at MIT.
-He is using multi-epoch data from NASA's WISE satellite to detect changes in the accretion rate of quasars.
+Sam was an undergraduate student at MIT and joined the Cosmic Dawn Group for a UROPfrom 2023 to 2024.
+He was using multi-epoch data from NASA's WISE satellite to detect changes in the accretion rate of quasars.
 This infrared photometric data spans more than two decades in time and thus enables the best measurements of the time variability in distant quasars.

 Karna Morey

 Karna was an undergraduate student at MIT.
-He joined the group for an undergraduate research project on the growth timescales of supermassive black holes.
+He joined the group from 2020 to 2021 for an undergraduate research project on the growth timescales of supermassive black holes.
 He studied the effective lifetime of the high-redshift quasar population, which resulted in his first publication.
 He was awarded a prestigious Barry Goldwater Scholarship based on this project.

 Karna is currently on a Fulbright scholarship at the University of Barcelona and will afterwards move to Stanford University for his PhD.